timthepost/libsplinter/README.md

 ```

 You're also welcome to skip using `splinterctl` and just use `splinter_cli` for
 an interactive REPL in order to do the same thing illustrated above.
-Plus, it has
+Plus, it
-tab completion and online help, so check it out 😃
+has tab completion and online help, so check it out 😃

 **Note worth mentioning**: `splinterctl` is a symlink to `splinter_cli`; the CLI
 alters its behavior (safely, see the code) if invoked with that special name to
 bypass the REPL and interactive bits.
 History is still preserved, however.

+## Persistent Mode Quick Start

+If you want to use persistent mode, use `splinterp_cli`, your store will be
+saved in whatever path you specify.
+You can then re-open it later using the
+`use` command.

+If you want to use persistent mode with `splinterctl`, you'll have to change the
+symbolic link to point to the persistent version of the CLI:

+`sudo ln -s -f /usr/local/bin/splinterp_cli /usr/local/bin/splintrctl`

+... depending on your installation preferences.
+See additional notes about
+persistent mode near the bottom of this file.

 ## How Does Splinter Compare With Other Stores?